Evagrios the Desert Psychologist

 Do not define the Deity: for it is only of things which are made or are composite that there can be definitions.

-Evagrios changed that.
-He brought his Cappadocian education to bear on the desert's practical wisdom and systematized it into something that has never quite been equaled for its psychological precision.
+What he found in the desert was a vast and largely unwritten tradition of practical wisdom.
+He brought his Cappadocian education to bear on it and systematized it into something that has never quite been equaled for psychological precision.

 The Eight Logismoi

-What makes Evagrios's treatment remarkable is his attention to sequence and interaction.
+What makes his treatment remarkable is his attention to sequence and interaction.
 The logismoi do not operate in isolation.
 Gluttony sets the stage for lust; acedia opens the door to sadness and anger.
 He charted the genealogy of these patterns with the care of a diagnostician, not a moralist.
 The goal was not to produce guilt but to produce awareness — to help the practitioner recognize a logismos when it first arises as a mere impulse, before it has gathered force.

 The eighth logismos, pride, occupies a special place.
 It is the last because it is the subtlest — the temptation that can afflict precisely those who have made the most spiritual progress.
 The monk who has overcome lust may fall to pride in his victory.
 This observation has a wry psychological accuracy that makes it feel less like a theological proposition than an empirical discovery.